cdfoundation/sig-security-supply-chain/framework.md

 ### Example Scenario - New Critical Security Vulnerability

-1. Developer commits new code
+1. Developer commits code
-2. The new code is used in many places
+2. The code is used in many places
     * Incorporated into packages
     * Packages are installed on various end user systems
     * Packages are installed in various containers